sirkells/Biller/README.md

 # Biller
-Bill spliting app for resturaunts
+Bill spliting app for friends that can be used in a resturant.